 What is granuloma annulare?

-Granuloma annulare is a benign (not cancer), often chronic (long-lasting) skin disorder in which inflammation in the skin causes a raised, discolored rash or lumps under the skin.
-In most cases, rashes form on the hands, feet and forearms.
+Granuloma annulare is a benign (not harmful), often chronic (long-lasting) skin disorder.
+Inflammation in your skin causes a raised, discolored rash or lumps under your skin.
+In most cases, rashes form on your hands, feet, forearms and elbows.

 What are the types of granuloma annulare?

 There are five main types of granuloma annulare.
-It is possible to develop more than one type of granuloma annulare at the same time.
+It’s possible to develop more than one type of granuloma annulare at the same time.

-- Generalized granuloma annulare: Bumps develop over a larger area, like the whole forearm, instead of in a smaller, more concentrated rash.
-The bumps eventually join to form large, discolored areas.
+- Generalized (disseminated) granuloma annulare.
+Bumps develop over a larger area of your skin, like your whole forearm, instead of a smaller, more concentrated rash.

 Symptoms and Causes